We're a small school with a big spirit

 Our families get to know one another, which leads to fun opportunities for our children to deepen their relationships with their friends outside of school.

 One of our key differentiators at PSS is our support for attachment parenting and our invitation to parents who want to participate in the classroom when their child needs their support.
 Many parents are grateful just to be welcome in the classroom with their child for those first 15 minutes at the beginning of each school day as their child eases comfortably into the morning transition from home to school.

-All parents sign up for one volunteer job during the year, and we are deeply grateful for their help in the care-taking of our school, from washing costumes or taking charge of Sports Day to watering our garden over the summer or filming a talent show.
+All parents sign up for one volunteer job during the year, and we are deeply grateful for their help in the care-taking of our school, from washing the dishes or caring for the gardens to taking charge of Sports Day or filming special events and performances.

 “Amy, mother of Alvy (grade 2)